4.0 Introduction to Initial Safety Assessment

 Initiating the Assessment (ISA, Investigations, Special Investigations, or FSS)

-Initiating the assessment is defined as making or attempting to contact the family or another person who can provide information essential to the disposition of the investigation or assessment.
+Face-to-face contact with the alleged victim, when this is appropriate, or contact with another person who can provide information essential to the disposition of the investigation or family support services assessment.